flexera-public/policy_templates/operational/bill_processing_errors_notification/README.md

 ## What it does

-Collects all bill connects and raises an incident for any in an error state.
+Analyzes all configured cloud bill connects and raises an incident for any in an error state.

 ## Functional Details

-This policy collects all bill connects, checks the state of each bill connect, compares when the bill was downloaded versus the policy execution time.
-If there is an error or the processing time exceeds 24 hours, it will raise an incident
+This policy collects all cloud bill connects, checks the state of each bill connect, and compares when the bill was downloaded to the policy execution time.
+If there is an error, or the processing time exceeds 24 hours for any cloud bill connects, an incident will be raised.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Email Addresses* - A list of email addresses to notify if bill processing errors are found.
-- *Hours Processing* - Number of hours between downloading and processing complete to be reported
+- *Hours Processing* - Number of hours between downloading and processing complete to be reported.

 ## Policy Actions

-The following policy actions are taken on any resources found to be out of compliance.
+The following policy actions are taken on any resources found to be out of compliance:

 - Send an email report

-## Required Permissions
+## Prerequisites

-This policy requires permissions to access Flexera Applied Policies resources.
-Before applying this policy add the following roles to the user applying the policy.
-The roles should be applied to all Accounts where the policy will run or the Organization.
-For more information on modifying roles visit the [Access Management](https://docs.flexera.com/flexera/EN/Administration/flexeraroles.htm#accessmanagement_1179969751_1147018)
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

+### Credential configuration

+For administrators [creating and managing credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to use with this policy, the following information is needed:

+- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
-- View policies
+  - View Policies
   - Manage Organization

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Supported Clouds